novalagung/gorep/README.md

  1. You are not using [golang vendor](https://blog.gopheracademy.com/advent-2015/vendor-folder/)
  2. Your project is deployed as multiple app in one server

 Say that you have a project which the package path is `github.com/novalagung/project`.
-You deployed this project on server as 3 different app (one for testing, one for dev, one for production).
+This project deployed to server as 3 different environment (one for *testing*, one for *dev*, one for *production*).

 ```bash
 + $GOPATH